Posted on Tuesday 14 July 2020

 If you see a company advertising “Canadian government loans and grants to get out of debt,” that doesn’t mean those loans are coming directly from the government.
 It likely means they are operating under government-approved standards and regulations, which they should be doing anyways.
+They are using the same underwriting rules that you would find in a regular loan.
 It could also mean that they offer a government-sponsored program called a consumer proposal (stay tuned, we’ll cover that below).

 Although free Canadian government grants to pay off debt may be just as mythical as a unicorn, that doesn’t mean that you can’t get out of debt.
 See the sections below for a handful of real programs and resources that you can take advantage of today to start chipping away at your debt and move toward financial freedom.

 Consolidating your debt should be a go-to option for all Canadian consumers, especially if your biggest source of debt comes from credit cards.
 Not only can debt consolidation help you stay organized by combining all of your debts into one monthly payment, but it can also help lower the amount you pay over time.

 Interest rates from debts are pricey (particularly when it comes to credit cards, with some as high as 29.9%).
 Sky-high rates can cause you to pay much more than what you owe over the life of a debt, making it harder to pay off what you owe.
 Combine high interest rates with making only the minimum payments, and you’ve got a recipe for debt that lasts much longer (and costs much more) than it ever should.